Division of Diabetes, Endocrinology & Gastroenterology

 Research within the Division is focused on the following areas.

-The potential is broad, opening up the possibility of treating issues associated with disruption of circadian rhythms, from inflammatory diseases to sleep disorders.
+The applications of this work are wide-ranging, opening up new possibilities for improving health and well-being across the general population and treating issues associated with disruption of circadian rhythms, from inflammatory and metabolic diseases to sleep disorders.

-Biological timing is a significant area of activity within a number of our cross-cutting research domains.
+Biological timing is a significant area of activity within a number of our cross-cutting research themes to which Division researchers contribute.

 Discover more about our biological timing research.